Have you ever thought to yourself, “I have crippling depression.” Or maybe you’ve wondered, “do I have crippling depression?”

 Depression often runs in families.
-If you have family members with depression you are more likely to get it as well.
+Thus, if you have family members with depression you are more likely to get it as well.

-Researchers don’t know the exact gene that causes depression, but are working on prototyping it at this time.
+Researchers don’t know the exact gene that causes depression, but they are actively working on discovering it at this time.

-But having relatives with depression doesn’t necessarily mean you’ll get it.
-Other factors in combination with genetics often cause depression.
+On that score, though, having relatives with depression doesn’t necessarily mean you’ll get it.
+Other factors in combination with genetics are often more likely to cause depression.